johncky/QFNtools/README.md

 ### 3. Eigen Portfolio
 Reconstruct eigen portfolios of liquid US ETF.
-There is Hindsight bias, I calculated the PC loadings using all data, and reconstruct their price path using the PC loadings Also assume daily rebalancing to maintain constant weightings.
-The chart is NOT the actual portfolio value of investing in the eigen portfolios!
+There is Hindsight bias, I calculated the PC loadings using all data, and reconstruct their price path using the PC loadings The chart is NOT the actual portfolio value of investing in the eigen portfolios.

 Result: